 If the HTTPS protocol is disabled and you also disable HTTP, then the Graphical User Interface is unaccessible.
 To work with the Graphical User Interface, enable the HTTPS server using the Command Line Interface.
 To do this, perform the following steps:

-enable configure https server To change to the Privileged EXEC mode.
-To change to the Configuration mode.
-To enable the HTTPS protocol.
+configure To change to the Configuration mode.

+https server To enable the HTTPS protocol.

 8.4 Disabling Telnet